 Upon graduation I wish to lead the fiber-optics product management team in one of the world’s largest optical communication companies (such as Alcatel-Lucent and AT&T), supervising a group of 5-10.
 Striving to promote myself within the organization, I wish to become the Vice President of Marketing in the fiber optics segment, supervising several dozens of employees.

 My mid-term goal is to become the founder and CEO of an innovative fiber optics firm.
-I desire to position the company as a profitable, international and leading company in its industry, and aspire to establish a sustainable organization, creating workplaces for thousands of employees and turning an underdeveloped area into a flourishing industrial zone.
-Passave, an optical communication company, which was lately acquired for $300M, is a model for such a successful company.
+I desire to position the company as a profitable, international, and leading company in its industry and aspire to establish a sustainable organization, creating workplaces for thousands of employees and turning an underdeveloped area into a flourishing industrial zone.

 After fulfilling this goal, I intend to follow the growing trend of successful executives who moved to the public service sector.
 My plan is to become a senior manager in the Prime Minister’s Office.

 I chose my first full time position in the Optronics Division at the military because I knew it will introduce me to the diverse optical communication community in my country, equipping me with basic hands-on experience in the field.
 The first two years I worked as a Physicist and a System Engineer and then I was promoted to the position of Electro-Optical Projects Manager in the division’s headquarters.
 There I set the goals, supervised and directed 9 Project Mangers in optical projects performed by 7 different companies in the defense industry.